 Come up with unique and fun activities that you can do with your kids to make them feel special.

-Plan a decorate-your-own-cupcake night or go for a mini exploration around your neighborhood with a printable scavenger hunt!
+Plan a decorate-your-own-cupcake night or go for a mini exploration around your neighborhood with a free printable scavenger hunt!

 13. Show interest in their interests to make kids feel special.